Center on Inclusive Software for Learning (CISL)

 - Beta-test sites, who will be part of the larger user community for the CISL suite

-- Folks with ideas to contribute to this effort
+- Folks with ideas/tools/software to contribute to this effort

-- People helping boost the signal about the work and the software releases
+- People helping boost the signal about the work and software releases

-Follow CAST for updates and email us with any questions or inquiries.
+Fill out our brief information form to let us know you're interested in helping out!
 Together we can transform the digital learning landscape so that everyone has a chance to engage in, and succeed at, digital learning.

 2018 - 2022